What Are the Benefits of Magnesium Supplements?

-While the majority of these symptoms may not be more than a day-to-day hindrance, an irregular heartbeat or arrhythmia could lead to more serious complications.
-This condition increases the chance of stroke or heart failure, so it’s important to talk to your doctor if you’re experiencing them.
+While the majority of these symptoms may not be more than a day-to-day hindrance, an irregular heartbeat or arrhythmia can be very upsetting and could lead to more serious complications.
+Arrhythmia increases the chance of stroke or heart failure, so it’s important to talk to your doctor if you’re experiencing symptoms.

 What Are the Benefits of Magnesium?

-Because magnesium is a vital macromineral required by many bodily systems, you can expect some health setbacks if you are deficient in magnesium.
+Because magnesium is a vital macromineral required by many bodily systems, you can expect some health setbacks if you are deficient.
 On the other hand, ensuring that you have enough magnesium in your body can make a huge difference in your overall health.

 Do you have trouble getting to sleep or getting a full night’s rest?
-Studies show not having enough magnesium in the body can lead to difficulty getting the rest you need.
+Studies show not having enough magnesium in the body can lead to difficulty getting the rest that your body requires.

-Magnesium helps sleep on multiple levels by activating the parasympathetic nervous system, allowing you to feel relaxed and calm.
-Magnesium also regulates melatonin, a hormone responsible for regulating the sleep-wake cycles in your body.
+Magnesium helps sleep on multiple levels.
+It activates the parasympathetic nervous system, allowing you to feel relaxed and calm.
+Magnesium also assists in producing regulates melatonin, a hormone responsible for regulating the sleep-wake cycles in your body.
 Magnesium binds to GABA receptors, which allows the nerve activity in the brain to calm, alleviating anxiety - a common issue that negatively impacts sleep quality.